New Resource

 Step 2: Add Your Video File

-Select the video you want to upscale from 480p to 1080p by clicking the "Add File" button.
-Users can further drag and drop the file into the designated area.
-Remember that the maximum file size allowed for the online version is 50MB.
+Select the video you want to upscale from 480p to 1080p by clicking "Add File", or drag and drop.
+Maximum file size for the online version is 50MB.

 Add Your Video File